 “WHERE’S MY ROY COHN?”

-Tyrnauer exposes Cohn as a modern Machiavelli who influences our country today at the highest level.
-Cohn first came into the public eye as an assistant to J. Edgar Hoover and handled the prosecution of Julius and Ethyl Rosenberg, a Jewish couple who were arrested, tried, convicted and executed for spying for Russia and securing Manhattan Project documents for the Russian government.
-Cohn was then a twenty-three-year-old fast-rising attorney and he claimed to have not only persuaded the presiding judge, Irving Kaufman, to impose the death penalty but also to have had said Judge Irving assigned the case.
-Cohn’s reward for the Rosenberg execution was an appointment as special counsel to Joseph McCarthy.
+He first came into the public eye as an assistant to J. Edgar Hoover and handled the prosecution of the Rosenbergs, a Jewish couple arrested, tried, convicted and executed for spying for Russia and securing Manhattan Project documents for the Russian government.
+Cohn, was then a twenty-three-year-old fast-rising attorney who claimed to have not only persuaded the presiding judge, Irving Kaufman, to impose the death penalty but also to have had Judge Irving assigned the case.
+Cohn’s reward for the Rosenberg execution was an appointment as special counsel to the 1950’s American Senatorial disaster, Joseph McCarthy.

 Tyrnauer provides compelling evidence that Cohn was responsible for much of McCarthy’s demagoguery and rise to power.
-Soon, however, Cohn would cause his own and McCarthy’s fall from grace.
-During the Army-McCarthy hearings, direct questioning it was revealed that Cohn had a “special relationship” with G. David Schine and pressured the U.S. Army to give Schine preferential treatment.
-Cohn would resign after he was humiliated and pummeled with homophobic comments during the televised hearings.
-He, then, claimed that everybody wanted him to stay on.
-According to those who worked with Cohn, this was not the case.
+Soon, however, Cohn would bring about his own and McCarthy’s fall from grace.
+During the Army-McCarthy hearings, direct questioning revealed Cohn had a “special relationship” with G. David Schine and pressured the U.S. Army to give Schine preferential treatment.
+Cohn resigned after he was humiliated by homophobic comments during the televised hearings.
+He, however, claimed everybody wanted him to stay on but according to those who worked with Cohn, this was not the case.

-Cohn came to be the personification of the dark arts of 20th-century American politics.
-Cohn became a mover and shaker of dubious and odious means.
-He fluffed his persona despite inflicting financial losses on his clients and family.
-Trynauer reveals how Cohn, a deeply troubled master manipulator, has shaped our current political world.
-He continually and persistently defended himself by attacking his adversaries and using the press to generate sensational public sympathy for his plight.
+From that, Cohn went on to be the personification of evil in 20th-century American politics.
+He was a mover and shaker “of dubious means”.
+He built his persona even though he was responsible for causing financial losses on his clients and family.
+We see the origins of the seditious right wing’s ascent, showing how Cohn, as a deeply troubled master manipulator, has shaped today’s political world.
+He constantly defended himself by attacking his adversaries and utilized the press to generate sensational public sympathy for his plight.